top of page

 The family were partners in Rowan Milk Transport and produced several crops of tomatoes each year.

-They served on many local, state and national agriculture boards and committees to help improve
+They served on many local, state, and national agriculture boards and committees to help improve soil and water conservation, milk marketing, tomato varieties, and much more.

 In 2015, David was honored as one of the